Scott Murray, code artist

 Referencing D3

-Create a simple HTML page within your project folder, say index.html.
-Your folder structure should look something like this:
+Create a simple HTML page within your project folder named index.html.
+Your folder structure should now look something like this:

 project-folder/